-When you lease a car, you sign a contract with the lessor that, along with state law, establishes your rights and obligations, as well as describes what the lessor may do if you stop making your monthly payments.
-For example, the lessor might be able to repossess the car with no advance warning and no court action—so long as it doesn't breach the peace—as well as charge you certain amounts after your default.
+When you lease a car, you sign a contract with the lessor.
+That contract, along with state law, establishes your rights and obligations and describes what the lessor may do if you stop making your monthly payments.
+For example, the lessor might be able to repossess the car with no advance warning and no court action, so long as it doesn't breach the peace, as well as charge you specific amounts after your default.
 In this situation, not only will you lose the car, but you'll also owe a sum of money to the leasing company, like for the past-due amounts, the remaining lease balance, certain costs, and other amounts even after the repossession.

 After the car is repossessed, you'll likely owe:

-When the lessor sells the repossessed car, the sale price may not cover the total amount that you owe under the lease.
-The deficiency is the difference between:
+When the lessor sells the repossessed car, the sale price might not cover the total amount that you owe under the lease.
+The "deficiency" is the difference between:

 If you can no longer afford the lease payments, have missed payments, or feel that you are at risk of losing your car to a repossession, you should:

-Read your contract.
-The first thing you should do is to learn about the consequences of a default by carefully reading your lease contract.
+The first thing you should do is learn about the consequences of a default by carefully reading your lease contract.
 In particular, review the sections that describe what constitutes a default and what happens if you default.